 - 5.1 Attendance in all classes (Lectures / Laboratories / audit courses) is compulsory.
 The minimum required attendance in each course including the attendance of mid-term examination / Laboratory etc. is 75%.
 Two periods of attendance for each theory course shall be considered, if the student appears for the mid-term examination of that course.
-A student shall not be permitted to appear for the SEE, if his attendance is less than 75%. - 5.2 A student's seminar report and seminar presentation in Mini Project shall be eligible for evaluation, only if he ensures a minimum of 75% of his attendance in seminar presentation classes in Mini Project during that semester. - 5.3 Condoning of shortage of attendance (between 65% and 75%) up to a maximum of 10% (considering the days of attendance in sports, games, NCC, NSS activities and Medical grounds) in each course of a semester shall be granted by the College Academic Committee (CAC) on valid grounds.
+A student shall not be permitted to appear for the SEE, if his attendance is less than 75%. - 5.2 A student's seminar report and seminar presentation in Mini Project shall be eligible for evaluation, only if he ensures a minimum of 75% of his attendance in seminar presentation classes in Mini Project during that semester. - 5.3 Condoning of shortage of attendance (between 65% and 75%) up to a maximum of 10% in each course of a semester shall be granted by the College

+Academic Committee on genuine reasons.